-- Contractors will develop and implement a dust control plan that includes proactive measures to prevent discharge of dust into the atmosphere.
+- The burning of any materials will not be permitted on the construction site. - Contractors will develop and implement a dust control plan that includes proactive measures to prevent discharge of dust into the atmosphere.
 The plan will be approved by KYTC and ODOT and will define roles and responsibilities for implementation and monitoring for compliance.
-Expectations and timelines established in the dust control plan will be in accordance with KYTC's Standard Specifications and ODOT's CMS Item 616, Dust Control. - The following measures will be employed to protect sensitive receptors such as hospitals, schools, daycare facilities, building fresh air or ventilation intakes, older adult housing, and convalescent facilities from impacts of diesel exhaust fumes: - Diesel-powered engines will be located away from building air conditioners and windows to the greatest extent practicable. - Exposure to diesel exhaust within 50 feet of sensitive receptors will be minimized in terms of concentration and time to the greatest extent practicable. - o Idling time for diesel-powered equipment will be minimized to the greatest extent practicable. - Digital signs such as arrow panels and variable electronic message boards will use solar power to the greatest extent practicable. - Contractors will develop and implement an outdoor ambient air quality monitoring program during construction for the following sensitive areas: - o In the vicinity of Beechwood Elementary and High School in Fort Mitchell, Kentucky. - o In the vicinity of Notre Dame Academy in Fort Wright and Park Hills, Kentucky. - East and west of I-71/I-75 between Edgecliff Road and West 5th Street in Covington, Kentucky. - East and west of I-75 between 9th Street and Findlay Street in Cincinnati, Ohio.
+Expectations and timelines established in the dust control plan will be in accordance with KYTC's Standard Specifications and ODOT's CMS Item 616, Dust Control. - The following measures will be employed to protect sensitive receptors such as hospitals, schools, daycare facilities, building fresh air or ventilation intakes, older adult housing, and convalescent facilities from impacts of diesel exhaust fumes: - Diesel-powered engines will be located away from building air conditioners and windows to the greatest extent practicable. - Exposure to diesel exhaust within 50 feet of sensitive receptors will be minimized in terms of concentration and time to the greatest extent practicable. - o Idling time for diesel-powered equipment will be minimized to the greatest extent practicable. - Digital signs such as arrow panels and variable electronic message boards will use solar power to the greatest extent practicable. - Contractors will develop and implement an outdoor ambient air quality monitoring program during construction for the following sensitive areas: - o In the vicinity of Beechwood Elementary and High School in Fort Mitchell, Kentucky. - o In the vicinity of Notre Dame Academy in Fort Wright and Park Hills, Kentucky. - East and west of I-71/I-75 between Edgecliff Road and West 5th Street in Covington, Kentucky. - o East and west of I-75 between 9th Street and Findlay Street in Cincinnati, Ohio.